 Roka gave Exra an uncertain look.
 "Is he okay?"

 She smiled.
 "Don't mind him.
 He just likes to role-play a whole lot."

-The Canine shrugged.
-It was not long before they met the washerwoman, an aged and very genetic looking character who provided Roka with his quest.
+The cleric shrugged.
+It was not long before they met the washerwoman, an aged and very generic-looking character who provided Roka with his quest.
 She sat, perched cross legged atop a boulder at the corner of the garden.
 Every few minutes she would reach into a small hamper of clothing that sat beside her, pulling free what appeared to be the same blue dress each time, and began to wring it dry.

 Upon catching sight of the adventurers, she waved.
 "Oh, help!" she cried, "Won't you help me, brave heroes?"